 Uzbekistan Travel: Train vs Taxi

 Uzbekistan has an excellent train infrastructure and it was my prefered method of travel across the country.
-It’s extremely easy to travel between Tashkent, Samarkand, Bukhara and Khiva.
-I pre-planned my itinerary using Seat61, which has the most reliable timetable online.
+It’s easy to travel between Tashkent, Samarkand, Bukhara and Khiva.
+I pre-planned my Uzbekistan travel itinerary using Seat61, which has the most reliable timetable online.
 A lot of other resources I found were out of date.
 It seems like trains are running more frequently so always double-check locally.

 On the whole, trains are clean, comfortable and run on time.
 The train from Khiva to Bukhara took 8 hours and I found the train cabin pretty dusty.
 It was clean and comfortable though.
 I took Sharq and Afrosiyob trains between Bukhara, Samarkand and Tashkent.
 They were noticeably newer and much more comfortable.